Degree: Bachelor of Science (BS)

 - Opportunities to perform with outstanding ensembles (orchestra, band, choral, early music, jazz)

-- Experiencing a variety of liberal arts subjects (humanities, literature, history, social sciences, foreign language) and conservatory instruction (performance, music theory) by participating in our Joint Music Program with the internationally renowned Cleveland Institute of Music
+- Access to coursework in a variety of liberal arts subjects (humanities, literature, history, social sciences, foreign language) in the College of Arts and Sciences and to conservatory instruction (performance, music theory, eurythmics) through our Joint Music Program with the internationally renowned Cleveland Institute of Music

 - Advanced technology and a dedicated music education resource center

-- Earning a degree from a program approved by the Ohio Department of Education (ODE) and accredited by the National Association of Schools of Music (NASM)
+- The opportunity to earn a degree from a program approved by the Ohio Department of Education (ODE), the Council for the Accreditation of Educator Preparation (CAEP), and the National Association of Schools of Music (NASM)

 Additional program information is available on the Department of Music Music Education webpage.